Transportation

 Airport

-Six International Airports within 100 miles
+Six international airports within 100 miles.

 What transforms a good location into a great one?
 In Sumter, it’s a powerful logistical network that ensures omnidirectional access and multimodal momentum.